-American Registry of Radiologic Technologists 1255 Northland Drive St. Paul, Minnesota 55120-1155 Phone: 651-678-0048 attendance in the professional phase of an accredited educational program.
+Individuals who have been convicted of, or plead guilty to, or plead nolo contendere to a crime may file a pre-application with the ARRT in order to obtain a ruling on the impact of their eligibility for examination.
+The individual may submit the pre-application any time after their first day of attendance in the professional phase of an accredited educational program.
 This process may enable the individual to avoid the delays in processing the application for examination, which is made at the time of graduation.
 The pre-application must be requested directly from the ARRT.
-Submission of a pre- application does not waive the registry's application fee, the application deadline, or any of the other application procedures.
+Submission of a pre-application does not waive the registry's application fee, the application deadline, or any of the other application procedures.